 print mode.
 The operational mode in which information is received from the attached controlling computer system and printed output is produced.
-Contrast with diagnostic mode.
+Contrast with diagnostic mode and test mode.

 print position.
 The physical positions of the characters constituting a print line relative to the form.